Teen Challenge Boys Programs in St. Louis, Missouri . . . Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 We are a Teen Challenge therapeutic boarding school, providing a safe haven for adolescent boys in St. Louis, Missouri and around the country; teens who have sought to fill a void in their hearts through negative peer influences, self-destructive habits, or substance abuse.

 Treasure Coast Boys Academy enrolls 50 teenage boys at our residential boarding school and ranch.
 Boys from St. Louis, Missouri who enroll in this Teen Challenge program will learn to develop character, integrity, and respect.
 We show boys the the right road in life through example, lessons, counsel, mentoring and team exercises.
 Also, by avoiding distractions and getting away from troublesome situations, it helps to open the door to break damaging patterns of behavior.

-Troubled boys enroll in Treasure Coast Boys Academy from across the country, including from St. Louis, Missouri.
+Troubled boys are enrolled in Treasure Coast Boys Academy from across the country, including from St. Louis, Missouri.
 Enrollment is year-round.

 If you want your son to make a change in his life, take into account that Treasure Coast Boys Academy could be precisely what you are looking for.

 Counseling at the Teen Challenge Treasure Coast Boys Academy takes place frequently during the day, in all settings, through conversations with mentors during chores or recreation.
 We put a strong emphasis on mentorship, providing the boys with positive male role models during their time with us.

 A Great Alternative to Boys Ranches, Boot Camps and Wilderness Programs in Missouri that Don’t Have the History of a Lauded Teen Challenge Program